Early Childhood BS

 - See University Academic Policies and Requirements

-Accreditation: The Council for Accreditation of the American Association of Family and Consumer Sciences accredits the undergraduate program in the School of Child and Family Sciences.
+Accreditation: The Council for Accreditation of the American Association of Family and Consumer Sciences accredits the undergraduate program in the School of Human Development and Family Science.

 Talk to one of our enrollment coaches today for more information.